Bhujangasana: Cobra Pose

-A great way to stretch your chest and shoulders, Cobra pose, or Bhujanagasana (boo-jang-GAHS-anna)is so much more than a transition pose.
-An incredible tool for opening your heart and throat chakras.
-Practicing Cobra pose regularly and giving it the attention it deserves can improve your lung capacity, reduce stress, and stimulate many of the internal organs in your body.
+Bhujangasana (boo-jang-GAHS-anna) is a great way to stretch the chest and shoulders, and is often practiced as part of a transition back to downward-facing dog.
+Practicing cobra pose regularly can improve your lung capacity, reduce stress, and stimulate many of the internal organs in your body.

 Philosophy + Origin

-Although often perceived as evil or dangerous, snakes also have a rich history of being sacred and powerful.
-In different yoga traditions, texts refer to a snake, known as Kundalini, coiled at the base of the spine.
-By awakening this snake, you enliven your body’s energy and create a pathway towards enlightenment.
-This connection with enlightenment is also seen in many portrayals of the Buddha where he is shown with a cobra over his head to symbolize his enlightenment
+Although often perceived as evil or dangerous, snakes also have a rich history of power and worship.
+In some yoga traditions, the snake known as Kundalini rests coiled at the base of the spine.
+By awakening this snake, we enliven our body’s energy and create a pathway towards enlightenment.
+This connection with enlightenment is also seen in many portrayals of the Buddha where he is shown with a cobra over his head.

-- For less of a backbend, practice Sphinx pose by placing your forearms on the floor.
+- For a gentler backbend, practice sphinx pose by placing your forearms on the floor.

 - Bend the elbows as much or as little as necessary to find a stretch that doesn’t put too much strain on your back or spine.